Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 15: Hostrocket121

 As already explained, the opinions and comments all over the internet reflect the data in the table.
-Type in "recommend asmallorange" into Google, and you'll see results from blogs, personal sites, reviews, and forums.
-You'll find the vast majority are genuine and display a link without any 'affiliate' motive (not that it's bad to want a reward for referring someone to their site, but you get what I mean).
+Type in "recommend icdsoft" into Google, and you'll see results from blogs, personal sites, reviews, and forums.
+You'll find the majority of these links are genuine.
+As said earlier, for the top 6 hosts, all 'affiliate' type links (approximately one third of the total for many hosts, including ICDsoft) were not counted.

 Sites further down the table are plagued by the usual problems - either lack of disk space, bandwidth, or customer service issues such as site downtime, missing email, download/upload speed, and cost.